-Goalkeeper Carly Telford re-joined Chelsea in May 2017, having previously played for the Blues between 2011 and 2013, and provided important competition to Hedvig Lindahl when we won the WSL 1 title and Women's FA Cup in 2017/18.
+Goalkeeper Carly Telford re-joined Chelsea in May 2017, having previously played for the Blues between 2011 and 2013.

-The experienced goalkeeper had previously reiterated her credentials to Emma Hayes after signing a short-term deal for the Spring Series, when she stood in for the injured Lindahl and helped us to the trophy after conceding only three times in the shortened league campaign.
+The experienced goalkeeper had previously reiterated her credentials to Emma Hayes after signing a short-term deal for the Spring Series, when she stood in for former Blue, Hedvig Lindahl, who was injured.
+Telford helped us to the trophy after conceding only three times in the shortened league campaign.
 A new two-year contract was more than merited and since returning to the club she has provided important competition in the goalkeeping position.

-Telford began her career with spells at Sunderland, in her native North-East, and Leeds United before signing for Chelsea in 2011.
-She captained the Blues in the 2012 FA Cup final, which we lost to Birmingham City on penalties and during her time with the club Telford also gained experience further afield during a loan spell with Australian club Perth Glory, but she left at the end of 2013 to join Notts County.
+The 33-year-old began her career with spells at Sunderland, in her native North-East, and Leeds United before signing for Chelsea in 2011.
+She captained the Blues in the 2012 FA Cup final, which we lost to Birmingham City on penalties.
+During her time with the club Telford also gained experience further afield when she had a loan spell with Australian club Perth Glory, but she left at the end of 2013 to join Notts County.
 The highlight of her time with the Lady Pies was playing in the first Women’s FA Cup final held at Wembley Stadium, when Notts were beaten by Chelsea.